(Last Updated On: 2nd September 2019)

 Fruit picking.
 Followed by fruit eating.
 Yey.
-Craigies Farm is a brilliant complex where during summer you can grab yourself a bucket or six and fill them with cherries, strawberries, raspberries, gooseberries, basically just amass yourself a berry bonanza.
+Craigies Farm is a brilliant complex where during summer you can grab yourself a bucket or six and fill them with cherries, strawberries, raspberries, gooseberries and basically just amass yourself a berry bonanza.
 There’s also an onsite restaurant where all meals are made using ingredients from the farm and a gift shop full of products made from them too like cheese, meats, jams, chutneys, chocolate and ice cream.
-Kids big and little can also check out the farm animals while they’re there too.
+Kids big and little can also visit the farm animals while they’re there.
 Check the website before you go to see what’s ready for picking.

 Stuff to Know

 As you can see, all of the suggestions above involve the outdoors.
 And chances are pretty high, whenever you’re here that it might be a tad wet.
 If you’re unlucky enough to have scheduled your festival visit during a rainy spell, maybe this will help you with ideas for how to escape the festival on wet days.